CharishmaSulochana/Predicting-Diseases-from-Symptoms-Using-Machine-Learning-Models-and-Open-AI/README.md

 Each column except the target column represents a symptom with binary values.

 # Methodology:
-Data preprocessing

-Splitting and encoding

-Model building: Support Vector Machines (SVC), Gaussian Naive Bayes, Random Forest

-Model training and evaluation

-Disease prediction function development

-Pickling the files

-Loading pretrained models

-Setting Open API key

-Flask connection

-User's symptoms processing

-Connection with a database

-Function to get disease information using OpenAI

-Displaying info to the user
+The data preprocessing phase involves preparing the dataset for model training by performing tasks such as splitting the data and encoding categorical variables.
+Following preprocessing, various machine learning models including Support Vector Machines (SVC), Gaussian Naive Bayes, and Random Forest are built for disease prediction.
+These models are then trained and evaluated to assess their performance in accurately predicting diseases based on input symptoms.
+Additionally, a disease prediction function is developed, leveraging pretrained models and integrating OpenAI for retrieving disease information.
+The Flask connection facilitates interaction with users, processing their symptoms, and retrieving relevant disease information from a database.
+Ultimately, the system displays comprehensive information about predicted diseases, aiding users in understanding their health conditions effectively.

 # Python Libraries: